pyer/pg_migrator/README.md

 Migrations script files
 -----------------------

-Migration SQL scripts are stored in a directory compliant with the pattern configuration parameter.
+Migration SQL scripts are stored in a directory compliant with two configuration parameters, upgrade and downgrade.
 Default directory is 'migrations'.
-Each file initialize two variables '@up' and '@down' used to upgrade and rollback the database.
-Version number is the first 3 digits of the script file name.
-Script file names must be compliant with the pattern parameter and the 'xyz_comment.rb' format where xyz is the version number from '001' to '999'.
+Upgrade and downgrade SQL script file names must be compliant with upgrade and downgrade parameters in the configuration file.
+Version number is text between the last character '/' and next character '\_' in script file name.
-An empty newly created database is in version '000'.
+An empty newly created database is in version set by version0 parameter.
 Several files can have the same version number.

+Version number can be 000, 0.1.1, 0.09, 1.2a or any other text.
+Next version number is given by #next method of String object.
+Beware, next version of 1.9 is 2.0 and next version of 1.09 is 1.10

-Example: 'migrations/002_add_id_3_in_tablename.rb'
+Example: version 0.02

+* Update parameter
+    upgrade   = migrations/\*_up_\*.sql

+* Script file: migrations/0.02_up_add_id_3_in_tablename.sql
-    @up   = "INSERT INTO tablename (id, caption) VALUES (3,'something');"
+    INSERT INTO tablename (id, caption) VALUES (3,'something');

+* Downgrade parameter
+    downgrade = migrations/\*_down_\*.sql

+* Script file: migrations/0.02_down_add_id_3_in_tablename.sql
-    @down = "DELETE FROM tablename WHERE id = 3;"
+    DELETE FROM tablename WHERE id = 3;

 Database requirements